usefulsensors/tiny_code_reader_wifi_micropython/README.md

  - Drag the MicroPython uf2 file onto the `RPI-RP2` drive that appears.

 I recommend downloading [Thonny](https://thonny.org/) to your desktop computer to run the MicroPython script.
+If you see a runtime error that `import network` has failed, then it's likely you've used the **Pico** version of MicroPython, not the Pico **W**.

 ## Wiring Information